Add a Custom Module

 Click Save.

-Push a commit to trigger a new deployment.
-Skysize will initialize the submodule during the build, making the module available.
-Then install it from the Odoo Apps menu as described above.
+Push a commit (or use Rebuild on the branch) to trigger a new deployment.
+Once the build succeeds, install the module from the Odoo Apps menu as described above.

 Troubleshooting